Zelhorst92/MyPortfolio/README.md

 ```
 - Now go to your app, it should be running.
 Go to localapplink/admin/ and make sure your superuser is verified and primary.
 Close your app again.

-- Change the DATABASE_URL logic back to what it was before. (couple of steps back)
+- Change USE_POSTGRES back to empty.

 - Go into the settings.py file and find ALLOWED_HOSTS; paste your full heroku app URL in here.
 It should look like this, but with your app url:
 ```
 ALLOWED_HOSTS = ['robert-l-zelhorst-portfolio.herokuapp.com', 'localhost']
 ```
 - Make sure the DISABLE_COLLECTSTATIC = 1 is in your config vars in heroku.
-If not, you could do it via your CLI with the following command:
+If not, you could do it via your CLI with the following command (USE_POSTGRES does not need to be set for this):
 ```
 heroku config:set DISABLE_COLLECTSTATIC=1
 ```